tgstation/tgstation/README.md

 ## HOSTING

-If you want a one off unchanging  for hosting you can use our latest docker

 If you'd like a more robust server hosting option for tgstation and its derivatives.
 Check out our server tools suite at https://github.com/tgstation/tgstation-server